Are You Ready for a New Year & New Financial Focus?

 Be Aware of Future Tax Implications.
 Part of your retirement savings should be in tax-sheltered accounts.
 Discuss your portfolio and each investment with your financial and tax professionals.

 Monitor Your Investments.
 Always meet with your financial professional for a financial review at least yearly to determine if your risk tolerance, fund choices, and the timeline for retirement are still on target.
-Receiving from a professional is never a bad investment and can help you focus on your finances this year.
+Receiving financial help from a professional is never a bad investment and can help you focus on your finances this year.